napari/napari/docs/naps/1-institutional-funding-partners.md

 > Should we require/expect organizing rules of the IFP Advisory Council to happen somewhere in the open?

-NAP-1 does not proscribe the rules for the IFP Advisory Council, but does ask them to describe their processes openly.
+NAP-1 does not prescribe the rules for the IFP Advisory Council, but does ask them to describe their processes openly.